-Unstructured data, however, does not follow a predefined data model and does not fit into relational databases.
+Unstructured data, however, do not follow a predefined data model and does not fit into relational databases.
 Think emails, videos, social media posts, and document copy.
 Due to its variability and lack of traditional organizational structure, unstructured data requires special human resources software (and occasionally hardware) to organize, analyze, and understand it.
 As a result of these complications, it’s been largely ignored by businesses.

 Gartner researchers estimate that less than 20% of all enterprise data is structured.
 Can you imagine making crucial business decisions based on 1/5 of relevant information?
 If that thought gives you heart palpitations – it should.
 The sheer volume of unstructured data makes it a crucial player in long-term organizational strategy.

 Unstructured data also provides rich, detailed, qualitative insight into what’s truly happening within your organization.
 Consider traditional employee satisfaction surveys.
 On a scale of 1-5, how happy are you with your employee benefits?
 These surveys don’t provide answers – they provide numbers.
 Which would you prefer: knowing that 67% of your employees are at least somewhat unhappy with their benefits program, or knowing that 35% of your people have a hard time meeting their deductibles and another 55% desperately want more PTO?